thewpsquad/squad-modules/readme.txt

 == Frequently Asked Questions ==

 **Is Squad Modules Lite free?**
 Absolutely!
-Squad Modules Lite is a free plugin that provides you with a valuable collection of modules to enhance your Divi website building experience.
-While Lite offers a solid foundation, you can upgrade to Squad Modules Pro for even more advanced features and functionality.
+[Squad Modules Lite](https://squadmodules.com/modules?utm_campaign=wporg&utm_source=squadmoduleslite&utm_medium=textlink) is a free plugin that provides you with a valuable collection of modules to enhance your Divi website building experience.
+While Lite offers a solid foundation, you can upgrade to [Squad Modules Pro](https://squadmodules.com/pricing?utm_campaign=wporg&utm_source=squadmoduleslite&utm_medium=textlink) for even more advanced features and functionality.

 **Does Squad Modules Lite work with the latest Divi version?**
 Yes, Squad Modules Lite is rigorously tested and updated to ensure seamless compatibility with the most recent versions of the Divi theme and Divi Builder.
 You can always be confident that your modules will work flawlessly with your Divi setup.

 **Can I customize the Squad Modules Lite modules to match my website's design?**
 Of course!
-Squad Modules Lite empowers you with extensive customization options.
+[Squad Modules Lite](https://squadmodules.com/?utm_campaign=wporg&utm_source=squadmoduleslite&utm_medium=textlink) empowers you with extensive customization options.
 You can tailor colors, fonts, spacing, and more to achieve a design that perfectly complements your website's unique aesthetic.

 **What are the system requirements for using Squad Modules Lite?**
 To run Squad Modules Lite smoothly, you'll need WordPress version 5.0.0 or higher, Divi version 4.10 or higher, and PHP version 5.6 or higher on your website.

 **Will updating Squad Modules Lite break my website?**
 Squad Modules Lite updates are designed to be safe and non-disruptive.
 We prioritize maintaining plugin compatibility to avoid breaking your website or existing Divi pages.
 However, as a general precaution, it's always a good practice to create a backup of your website before installing any plugin updates.
-In the unlikely event of an issue, you can easily restore your website and contact our helpful support team for assistance.
+In the unlikely event of an issue, you can easily restore your website and contact [our helpful support team](https://squadmodules.com/support?utm_campaign=wporg&utm_source=squadmoduleslite&utm_medium=textlink) for assistance.

+**Can I use Squad Modules with other third-party plugins?**
+Absolutely!
+[Squad Modules](https://squadmodules.com/modules?utm_campaign=wporg&utm_source=squadmoduleslite&utm_medium=textlink) is designed to work seamlessly with other plugins, allowing you to extend the functionality of your Divi website as needed.

+**Do I need coding knowledge to use Squad Modules?**
+No coding knowledge is required to use Squad Modules Lite or Pro.
+[Our modules](https://squadmodules.com/modules?utm_campaign=wporg&utm_source=squadmoduleslite&utm_medium=textlink) are designed with a user-friendly, drag-and-drop interface, making it easy for anyone to create stunning designs without touching a single line of code.

+**How can I get support for Squad Modules?**
+If you need assistance with Squad Modules Lite, you can reach out to [our support team](https://wordpress.org/support/plugin/squad-modules-for-divi/?utm_campaign=wporg&utm_source=squadmoduleslite&utm_medium=textlink) through the WordPress.org support forums or join our [Facebook community group](https://www.facebook.com/groups/squadmodules/?utm_campaign=wporg&utm_source=squadmoduleslite&utm_medium=textlink).
+For Squad Modules Pro users, we offer dedicated [support channels](https://squadmodules.com/support?utm_campaign=wporg&utm_source=squadmoduleslite&utm_medium=textlink), including [email support](mailto:support@squadmodules.com) and a [private support forum](https://squadmodules.com/support?utm_campaign=wporg&utm_source=squadmoduleslite&utm_medium=textlink).